 The 2019 Employee Stock Purchase Plan (2019 ESPP) enables eligible employees of the Company to purchase shares of common stock at a discount.
-As of June 30, 2022, the Company has reserved for issuance 2,864,225 shares of common stock pursuant to the 2019 ESPP.
+On January 1, 2022, 591,397 shares were added to the shares reserved for issuance under the 2019 ESPP pursuant to the annual automatic increase.
+As of September 30, 2022, the Company has reserved for issuance 2,864,225 shares of common stock pursuant to the 2019 ESPP.
 Each offering period is approximately six months long.
 2019 ESPP participants will purchase shares of common stock at a price per share equal to 85% of the lesser of (1) the fair market value per share of the common stock on the first trading day of the offering period or (2) the fair market value of the common stock on the purchase date.